-and the RSPO: A Guide for Companies', October 2008).
-No. PRINCIPLES AND CRITERIA INDICATORS/GUIDANCE CIPLE 3: COMMITMENT TO LONG-TERM ECON 3.1 There is an implemented management plan that aims to achieve long-term Indicators: economic and financial viability.
-3.1.1 A business or management plan (minimum three years) shall be documented that includes, where appropriate, a business case for scheme smallholders.
+INDICATORS/GUIDANCE PRINCIPLES AND CRITERIA PRINCIPLE 3: COMMITMENT TO LONG-TERM ECONOMIC AND FINANCIAL VIABILITY There is an implemented management Indicators: plan that aims to achieve long-term 3.1.1 A business or management plan (minimum three years) economic and financial viability. shall be documented that includes, where appropriate, the projected production contribution from associated Smallholders.
 [Major] 3.1.2 An annual replanting programme projected for a minimum of five years (but longer where necessary to reflect the management of fragile soils, see Criterion 4.3), with yearly review, shall be available.
-[Minor] Specific Guidance: For 3.1.1: The business or management plan should contain: Attention to quality of planting materials; Crop projection = Fresh Fruit Bunches (FFB) yield trends; Mill extraction rates = Oil Extraction Rate (OER) trends; Cost of Production = cost per tonne of Crude Palm Oil (CPO) trends; Forecast prices; Financial indicators.
+[Minor] Associated Smallholder Requirement: 3.1.2 OPIC to provide replanting program for Associated Smallholders Specific Guidance: For 3.1.1: The business or management plan should contain: Attention to quality of planting materials; Crop projection = Fresh Fruit Bunches (FFB) yield trends; Mill extraction rates = Oil Extraction Rate (OER) trends; Cost of Production = cost per tonne of Crude Palm Oil (CPO) trends; Forecast prices; Financial indicators.
 Suggested calculation: trends in 3-year running mean over the last decade (FFB trends may need to allow for low yield during major replanting programmes).
 Guidance: Whilst it is recognised that long-term profitability is also affected by factors outside their direct control, top management should be able to demonstrate attention to economic and financial viability through long-term management planning.
-There should be longer term planning for plantations on peat, particularly in regards to subsidence and flooding issues (see Indicator 4.3.5). v c Consideration of smallholders should be inherent in all management planning where applicable (see also Criteria 6.10 and 6.11).
-For scheme smallholders the content will vary from that suggested (refer to RSPO Guidance On Scheme

-Smallholders, July 2009).
+There should be longer term planning for plantations on peat, particularly in regards to subsidence and flooding issues (see Indicator 4.3.5).
+Consideration of Smallholders should be inherent in all management planning where applicable (see also Criteria 6.10 and 6.11).
+For scheme Smallholders the content will vary from that suggested (refer to RSPO Guidance On Scheme Smallholders, July 2009).
 Growers should have a system to improve practices in line with new information and techniques.
-For smallholder schemes, the scheme
+For Smallholder schemes, the scheme management should be expected to provide their members with information on significant improvements.